FronkonGames/FronkonGames/README.md

     * **[Tween](https://github.com/FronkonGames/GameWork-Tween)**: tween / easing module.

 * **[Awesome GameDev](https://github.com/FronkonGames/Awesome-Gamedev)**, a curated collection of resources to gamedev.
+* **[Steam Games Dataset](https://www.kaggle.com/datasets/fronkongames/steam-games-dataset)**, the largest dataset with information on games published on Steam.
 * **[Design Patterns In Game Development](https://github.com/FronkonGames/GameWork-Foundation)**, a tutorial on the use of Design Patterns in videogames.

 * **Twitter Bots**, related to game development.